drj11/sixtyforth/note/readline.md

 Though they may be non-standard
 (I think it's in the private use area of ECMA-48).
 But they appear to work on Gnome Terminal.

+# Buffer state

+- rl.a address of beginning of buffer
+- rl.z size of buffer
+- rl.> position of cursor
+- rl.n number of valid input characters